BioComputingUP/GeomeTRe/README.md

 ### Output single mode
 CSV table with the computed parameters (.csv)
- 	- pdb id: the PDB id of the molecule
+ 	- pdb_id: the PDB id of the molecule
  	- chain: chain of PDB structure
  	- unit_start: start position of repeat unit
  	- unit_end: end position of repeat unit
- 	- Curvature: the curvature, computed as the angle between the vectors connecting the rotation center to two consecutive units
+ 	- curvature: the curvature, computed as the angle between the vectors connecting the rotation center to two consecutive units
-	- Twist: the twist, computed as the component of the rotation that aligns the two units w.r.t. the twist axis
+	- twist: the twist, computed as the component of the rotation that aligns the two units w.r.t. the twist axis
-	- Twisthandedness: computed as the handedness of the rotation, w.r.t. the twist axis
+	- twist_hand: computed as the handedness of the rotation, w.r.t. the twist axis
-	- Pitch: the pitch, computed the same way as the twist, but orthogonalizing w.r.t the pitch axis
+	- pitch: the pitch, computed the same way as the twist, but orthogonalizing w.r.t the pitch axis
-	- Pitchhandedness: computed as the handedness of the rotation, w.r.t. the pitch axis.
+	- pitch_hand: computed as the handedness of the rotation, w.r.t. the pitch axis.
-	- TM-score: the tm-score of the structural alignment
+	- tm-score: the tm-score of the structural alignment
-	- Yaw: the residual yaw rotation: in a perfect structure, this is 0, as we already compensate for the yaw when we align the axes of the two units to the standard reference axes.
+	- yaw: the residual yaw rotation: in a perfect structure, this is 0, as we already compensate for the yaw when we align the axes of the two units to the standard reference axes.
 A high yaw means a bad performance on the algorithm for that unit pair.
  	- Additionally, the last 2 rows are showing mean and standard deviations of each parameter.
 The first column is all zeros, since the rows refer to the unit and the unit before it.